trustfractal/did_registry_demo/README.md

 - Compile and deploy the `contracts/2_Voting.sol` contract.
 For constructor arguments, use:

   - `options`: `4`.
 Nothing special about this choice.
-  - `fractalRegistryAddress`: the address of the FractalRegistry we've been using.
+  - `registryAddress`: the address of the FractalRegistry we've been using.

   <details>
     <summary>📸 Step-by-step screenshots</summary>